Tessa Gunn UKCP Registered Gestalt Psychotherapist and Supervisor

 I hold a Masters degree in Gestalt Psychotherapy from Metanoia Institute - one of the leading psychotherapy training institutes in Europe - and a Certificate in Supervision from the Relational Academy in Cambridge.
 I am fully accredited with UKCP - the UK Council for Psychotherapy.
 I also hold an M.B.A.
-(Master of Business Administration) from Cranfield School of Management (Cranfield University, 1992) and a BA (Hons.) in Politics and Industrial Relations (Lancaster University, 1984).
-I am currently a primary tutor on the Masters programme at Metanoia, teaching Gestalt psychotherapy to post grad students.
+(Master of Business Administration) from Cranfield School of Management (Cranfield University, 1992), a Diploma in Marketing from the Chartered Institute of Marketing and a BA (Hons.) in Politics and Industrial Relations (Lancaster University, 1984).
+I am currently a primary tutor and supervisor on the Masters programme at Metanoia, teaching Gestalt psychotherapy to post grad students.
+At Metanoia, I am also an examiner and Academic Consultant.
 In addition I am one of three supervisors at Mosaic Counselling in St Albans and I supervise qualified and student therapists and supervisors in my private practice at home.

 The Masters course I have undertaken also included in-depth explorations of many additional issues such as: working with anxiety and depression; sex, sexuality and gender; personality disorders; ethics; diagnosis; findings from neuroscience; comparisons with other models of therapy - e.g. CBT, self-psychology; couples counselling etc. Naturally, it also focused in depth on all the Gestalt and existential therapeutic models and theories, such as awareness and contact, bodywork, dialogue, creativity and experimentation, phenomenology and the phenomenological method, spirituality and transpersonal issues.

 Being a primary tutor and supervisor myself means I keep abreast of the latest research and thinking in the therapy field and the most effective means of translating this into good therapeutic outcomes.